Tokenomics is the topic of understanding the supply and demand characteristics of cryptocurrency.

 While governments oversee this process, creating additional currency can cause a slow, or sometimes fast, reduction in the value of the existing money.
 We call this reduction “inflation” and it is most visible when the prices of the things we buy increase year after year.

-In contrast to this process, cryptocurrencies and tokens built on blockchain have pre-set, algorithmically created, issuance schedules.
+Cryptocurrencies and tokens built on blockchain have pre-set, algorithmically created, issuance schedules.
 This means that we can predict with quite some accuracy how many coins will have been created by a certain date in time.
 Though it is possible for most cryptoassets to have this issuance schedule altered, it will normally require the agreement of many people and is very difficult to implement.
-This provides some comfort and security for owners, because they know to what degree their asset will be created in a way that is much more predictable than governments creating money.
+This provides some comfort and security for owners, because they know the tokenomics and what degree their asset will be created in a way that is much more predictable than governments creating money.

 What Is The Total Bitcoin Supply?

-While 21 million may sound like a very large number, when compared to the 8 billion or so people on earth, it is obviously incredibly small.
+While 21 million of total Bitcoin supply may sound like a very large number, when compared to the 8 billion or so people on earth, it is obviously incredibly small.
 It is this imbalance that leads many people to compare Bitcoin to gold and think of it as “hard” money.

 Why Is Tokenomics Important When Investing in Cryptocurrency?

-In which case, there are a number of factors to consider.
+In which case, there are a number of factors to consider when looking at crypto tokenomics.
 Perhaps the most important is to understand how the digital currency will be used.
 Is there a clear link between usage of the platform or service being built and the asset?
 If there is, there is a strong chance that a growing service will require purchases and usage that ultimately helps to increase the price.
 If there is not, what can the token be used for?

 Other important questions to answer include the following: